laneboysrc/rc-light-controller/doc/ibus-protocol.md

 *i-bus_decoded_packets.py_or_js* is the result of running *i-bus_capture_from_actual_receiver_in_salee_format.bin* through *i-bus_decoder_for_saleae_format.py*.
 It contains the i-Bus packets as captured from the FlySky receiver.
 It has movement data on the first 4 channels.

+## Channel mapping

+The FlySky NB4 transmitter is an 8 channel transmitter that ships with a 4-channel receiver.

+Walter from Austria suggested to be able to map the AUX channels to channels 5 and up, so that the lower 4 channels are exclusive for the receiver (ST and TH of the light controller still map to channel 1 and 2).
+What would be simple to do is be able to select the mapping of AUX from CH3 to CH12.
+AUX2 and AUX3 would then always be the subsequent channels of AUX.
+(We go until CH12 only because CH15 and up require complicated bit mangling, while channels 1..14 can be accessed via offset directly)

+David from Newzealand wrote:

+> What I had not noticed is that on the flysky you can bind a receiver starting at any chan number you choose, so I should be able to run a 4ch receiver without having to change to an 8 chan one to drive the lights.

+> Currently all are used on the 4 chan
+* 1 Thr
+* 2 St front
+* 3 St rear
+* 4 Dig

+> However I can bind it to be
+* 6 thr
+* 7 st front
+* 8 st rear
+* 9 dig

+> Then mirror 6 to 1 and 7 to 2 on the transmitter
+That leaves ibus 3-5 free for aux1-3 function

+This would be an alternative solution, but heavily depends on the transmitter implementation.
+We will therefore implement Walters suggestion as it is more universal.

 ## Open points:

 * Is the servo packet always 32 bytes long, or can there be less servo data if the transmitter supports less than 14 channels?